Naresh-chandanbatve/eks-terraform/README.md

-# Nginx app Deployment on EKS cluster using Terrfaorm, Ingress and Helm with Self‑Signed TLS
+# Nginx app Deployment on EKS cluster using Terrfaorm, Ingress and Helm with Self‑Signed TLS using Cert-Manager

 This project provides an end‑to‑end automated production ready workflow to provision an **AWS EKS cluster using Terraform** and deploy nginx Kubernetes application using **Helm**, **NGINX Ingress**, and **Cert‑Manager** with self‑signed TLS certificates.